ayatokura/ai-openscale/wos-insight-explain.md

 ## Finding explanations through chart details
 {: #ie-view-ui}

-Because explanations exist for fairness, drift, and performance you can click the charts to get a detailed view of the data set and then click the **View transactions** button.
+Because explanations exist for model risk, fairness, drift, and performance you can click one of the following links to view detailed transactions:

+- From the **Evaluations** page, in the **Number of explanations** section, click the number link.
+In the **Select an explanation** window, click a transaction and then click the **View** button.
-- For one of the fairness attributes, such as sex or age click the attribute, then click the chart, and then click the **View transactions** button.
+- For one of the fairness attributes, from the **Evaluations** page, click the fairness percentage link.
+Click the attribute, such as sex or age, click the chart, and then click the **View transactions** button.
-- For the drift monitor, click **Drift magnitude**, click the chart, and then click a tile to see the transactions associated with that particular drift group.
+- For the drift monitor, from the **Evaluations** page, click the drift percentage link.
+Click the chart, click the drift type, then click a tile to see the transactions associated with that particular drift group.
-- For a performance chart, click the chart, and then click **Explain**.
+- For a performance chart, from the **Evaluations** page, click any of the percentage links.
+In the **Performance** section, click **Throughput**, click the chart, and then click the **Explain** link that follows the transaction you want to view.

 ## Understanding the difference between contrastive explanations and LIME
 {: #ie-contrastive.v.lime}